 The first adopters are always friends, family, and colleagues.
 They sign up to support the founder(s) and cheer on.
 They rarely have a deep need for the product.
-This group will constitute the first 10 to 50 customers.
+This group constitutes the first 10 to 50 customers.

 The second adopter group is always the “crazy” people.
 They don’t know the founder(s) personally, but for some reason, they are obsessed about the area the startup operates in.
 And I mean abnormally obsessed.
 This group often send something that looks like fan mail to the info@ or support@.
 This group varies in size but is probably the next 5 – 30 customers.

 The third adopter group is by far the most important.
-This group is often called the Beach Head.
+This group is called the Beachhead.
 This group is also abnormal, but for a different reason.
 They are not “crazy”.
 Instead, they live under unique circumstances that impose extreme or unusual needs.
-Because this group is small, no one has really cared to serve their special needs.
+Because this group is small, none has cared to serve their special needs.
 Consequently, they are somewhat “desperate” which makes them actively look for new solutions.

 Examples were the first hardcore gamers on a live streaming website called Justin.tv.
-The founders realized the potential of this little Beach Head and renamed Justin.tv to Twitch.
+The founders realized the potential of this Beachhead and renamed Justin.tv to Twitch.

 Another would be airline cabin crew.
 Few people fly every day, so why bother making wheeled suitcases for cabin crew who do.
 In 1987 someone finally did.
 Of course, cabin crew was the first adopters.
 Today we all have trolleys.
 (The crew members in the featured picture clearly needed them).